 If you do need some extra assistance, you can rest easy knowing that Nextiva’s customer support team is available 24/7 via phone, ticket, and live chat.

-You can start your seven-day free trial right now and read our complete Nextiva review to learn more.
+You can start by reaching out to Nextiva for a demo or read our complete Nextiva review to learn more.

 For small businesses that prefer desktop phones over softphones, Ooma is the clear choice.
 The DIY setup ensures you’re up and running in under 20 minutes.